Before You Begin Investing: Five Things to Consider

 Before you begin investing, it's wise to take the time to get out of debt and establish an emergency fund.
 Worth noting: your emergency fund should be large enough to cover between three to six months of expenses.
 If your career field is unstable or you are self-employed, you should go with six months to a year of savings.

 What Are You Going to Do With the Money?

-If you are planning on using it for early retirement, you will want to invest it outside of a retirement account so that you can access the funds before you are 59 1/2.
+For retirement investments, choose a 401(k), IRA, or other retirement savings account.
+However, if you are planning on using your investment funds for early retirement, you will want to invest it outside of a retirement account so that you can access the funds without penalty before retirement age.

 Do You Understand Your Investment Options?